 What is Employee Dishonesty insurance?

-Employee dishonesty insurance is a type of crime coverage that can help you recover inventory and revenue should an employee jeopardize your business.
-Employee dishonesty coverage can also be known as discovery coverage or loss sustained coverage.
+Employee dishonesty insurance is a type of crime coverage that can help you recover inventory and revenue should an employee jeopardize your business by misusing funds or stealing.

 Protect your small business.
 Get a quick business insurance quote today.